gvwilson/sensibleadventures/iffy/iffy.md

 Aunt Naggie kissed the top of Iffy's shaven head.
 "Yeah, he was.
 In a lot o' ways."
 She laughed shakily.
-"Prolly best if we don't talk about him in front o' Jack, aright?"
+"Prolly best if we don't talk about he in front o' Jack, aright?"

 "'Course not," Iffy agreed.
 "But---why'd he---you know.
 Why'd he do it?"